A guide to balls. How ejaculation works, testicular cancer, ball checks, prostate gland, G spot and ‘pre cum’

 It is normal for one to hang lower than the other (so they don’t bang into each other) and for one to be slightly bigger.
 They can swell up when sexually excited and can feel tender or a little bit sore – people call this blue balls (that’s also known as vasocongestion and it also happens to people with female bodies).
 This goes away after a while by itself.
 If you want to make that ache go away sooner you could masturbate.
 If that’s not your thing, maybe a cool bath or a shower might help.

 They are delicate so look after them.
 Avoid tight pants and try and prevent them from getting hit playing sport or anything else.
 A number of things can go wrong with your balls.
 One of these is ball cancer which is very serious but also very rare.
 So get to know how your balls feel, so that you know if anything is unusual.
 They should be smooth and soft, like a hard boiled egg without the shell on, apart from the rear of each ball which will feel lumpy.
 Do this after a shower when your balls are hanging lower.

-Protects the testicles and controls their temperature by raising them up and down.
+The muscles inside the scrotum protects the testicles also and controls their temperature by raising them up and down.
 If it’s warm they hang down, if it’s cold they tighten up.
-This is because sperm needs to be slightly cooler than body temperature.
-Balls are usually hairier than this, I think this person may have trimmed theirs.
-If you want to do this, be careful and use a small electric beard trimmer (preferably your own).
+This is because sperm needs to be slightly cooler (2 ° C) than body temperature.

 Sperm is created and stored in the testicles.
 Even though only 1% of semen is sperm there can be up to 150 million in each ‘load’ of ‘cum.’
-Their role is to fertilize eggs and it only needs one to be able to do this.
+Their role is to fertilise eggs in order to begin a pregnancy.